Sonnet 459

 All is lost— anon she weds another—

-Black hours of fate draw near to crush my soul.
+Dark hours draw near to crush my helpless soul.

 Could she yet have the strength to flout her father